Imod7/telegram-bot/README.md

 ## Description
 This project guides you through on how to :
-1. build a simple Telegram Bot and then
+1. Build a simple Telegram Bot and then
-2. use a python script to send a predefined and preformatted message in all Telegram group chats that the bot is added.
+1. Use a python script to send a predefined and preformatted message in all Telegram group chats that the bot is added.

 ## Prerequisites
 1. Install `python3` (if you already have `brew` you can use `brew install python3` to install it)